Shocker (wrestler): Return to CMLL (2006–2022)

-In late 2012, the long-dormant rivalry between Shocker and his former tag-team partner Mr. Niebla rose to the surface again as the two began to work on opposite sides of a number of matches, with increasing intensity and animosity from both wrestlers.
-The two were paired up for the 2013 Torneo Nacional de Parejas Increibles as a way to continue the storyline.
-The team worked together without too many problems in the initial rounds as they defeated the teams of Marco Corleone and Kraneo and the team of Máscara Dorada and Mephisto to qualify for the semi-finals.
-In the semi-finals they lost to eventual tournament winners La Sombra and Volador Jr. Following the loss, Shocker and Mr. Niebla argued and almost came to blows over who was responsible for losing the match.
-On July 19 at Infierno en el Ring, Shocker won Mr. Águila's hair in a ten-man steel cage Lucha de Apuestas.
+After making his in-ring return on July 24, Shocker briefly formed a new group with Metro, Titán and Tritón on November 16.
+In late 2012, the long-dormant rivalry between Shocker and his former tag-team partner Mr. Niebla rose to the surface again as the two began to work on opposite sides in a number of matches.
+As such, the two were paired up for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament").
+In the initial rounds, they defeated the teams of Marco Corleone and Kraneo and Máscara Dorada and Mephisto to qualify for the semi-finals, where they lost to eventual tournament winners La Sombra and Volador Jr. Following the loss, Shocker and Mr. Niebla argued and almost came to blows over who was responsible for losing the match.
+On July 19, at Infierno en el Ring ("Inferno in the Ring"), Shocker won Mr. Águila's hair in a ten-man steel cage Lucha de Apuestas.

 In early 2014, Shocker turned rudo, just so he could feud with Rush.

-On March 21, 2014, at Homenaje a Dos Leyendas, Shocker lost his hair for the first time, when he was defeated by Rush in a Lucha de Apuestas.
+On March 21, at Homenaje a Dos Leyendas, Shocker lost his hair for the first time after being defeated by Rush in a Lucha de Apuestas.
 On June 13, Shocker and Negro Casas defeated Rush and La Máscara to win the CMLL World Tag Team Championship.
 On April 3, 2015, Shocker, El Terrible and Rey Bucanero formed a new trio named TGR (Terriblemente Guapo y un Rey, "Terribly Handsome King").
 In early 2016, Shocker suffered an injury that would require surgery and keep him out of the ring for almost six months.
 CMLL opted to not strip Shocker and Casas of the tag team championship during the long period of inactivity, which meant that there was eight months between the team defending the championship.
-Shocker and Casas successfully defended the championship against Atlantis and Diamante Azul on June 5, La Máscara and Sharlie Rockstar on July 18, and Místico and Volador Jr. on September 19, 2016.
-On February 14, 2018, CMLL vacated the CMLL World Tag Team Titles due to lack of defences since 2016.
+Shocker and Casas successfully defended the championship against Atlantis and Diamante Azul (the former Metro) on June 5, La Máscara and Sharlie Rockstar on July 18, and Místico and Volador Jr. on September 19.
+During a press conference on February 7, 2018, CMLL announced that the CMLL World Tag Team Championship were vacated due to a lack of defences since 2016.

+On March 6, 2020, Shocker and Bucanero participated in a tournament for the Mexican National Tag Team Championship, defeating Audaz and Fugaz in the first round, but lost to El Felino and Tiger in the quarter-finals.
+Shocker wrestled his final match in CMLL on November 20 and, after a year of inactivity, announced his departure from the promotion on January 30, 2022.

+Personal life

+Shocker has struggled extensively with alcoholism and substance abuse problems, having been arrested multiple times.